The Village Market: Activities and events

 The Village Market hosts many activities annually including weekly art exhibitions in the mall's exhibition halls.
 Ladies Day and Car Boot sale are among the activities and events held at the complex.

 Regular promotions

 The Village Market, frequently runs promotions to reward shoppers and visitors all through the year.
 The Bonus Card program is one of these promotions which is supposed to reward loyal shoppers with redeemable points.

 Services

 The Village Market provides other vital services.
-From health care to banking, the mall has 5 banks, and ATMs to boot.
-The complex also has an investment firm, a Forex bureau, a post office and a DHL center.
+From health care to banking, the mall has 5 banks, and ATMs to boot and other related financial facilities.
+The complex also has a post office and a DHL center.
 There are also several tours and travel companies that make tour arrangements to various destinations.
 Also to be found in the complex is a driving school, a tyre center as well as a car dealership.
 The Village Market is also has a veterinary and dental clinic alongside a pharmacy and a dry cleaning service.